pollyweb-org/pollyweb-docs/4 ⚙️ Solution/41 🎭 Domain Roles/Hosts 🤗/🤗🪣 Host tables/Chats 💬 table/🪣🔔 12 Binds/🤗 OnChatBinds 🔔 handler.md

-# 🤗 OnChatDetailed 🔔 handler
+# 🤗 OnChatBinds 🔔 handler

 > About
 * Part of the [`Host.Chats` 🪣 table](<../🪣 Chats/🤗 Host.Chats 🪣 table.md>)